Rahul-Khandelwal92/Nook/README.md

 The "blank canvas" of a new chat window is intimidating.
 Users frequently struggle with breaking the ice, reading the room, or knowing how to transition a conversation from small talk to deeper topics.
 Existing social apps provide the match but offer no scaffolding for the actual interaction, leading to abandoned chats, ghosting, and user burnout.

 ## Solution
 Nook is an AI-powered social application designed to lower the barrier to entry for digital communication.
-Instead of throwing users into an unstructured chat, Nook introduces the concept of **"Guided Chat Lanes."**
+Instead of throwing users into an unstructured chat, Nook introduces the concept of

+**"Guided Chat Lanes and AI Prompts."**
 When a match is made, users can select a conversational "Lane" (such as *Light & Easy* or *Deep Dive*).
 Powered by the Gemini AI API, the app acts as a supportive co-pilot, providing contextual, non-intrusive conversation starters and real-time guidance tailored to the chosen lane's vibe.
 By offering a structured, low-pressure environment, Nook empowers introverted users to navigate the early stages of a conversation authentically and confidently, transforming anxiety into genuine connection.

 ## Key Features